discordjs/resource-webhooks/resources/RULES.md

 **1.** No spamming, advertising, or NSFW content.
 Don't be a jerk or generally obnoxious - nobody likes trolls.

 _ _
 **2.** We expect you to have a solid understanding of JavaScript.
 Do not ask general questions here.
-There is a countless number of exceptional online resources at your disposal, all you have to do is look for them.
-Some have been provided for you already in %RESOURCES_CHANNEL%.
+There is a countless number of exceptional online resources at your disposal, some of which we have provided for you in %RESOURCES_CHANNEL%.
 We can usually point you in the right direction, but don't expect us to teach you the fundamentals from scratch.

 _ _
 **3.** This server is for discord.js.
 We are not able to assist you with unrelated libraries.